coleyrockin/linkx/README.md

 # Design

-Create Link Tree type website out of react, and learn more front end tools.
+Created a Linktree type website using ReactJs, and developed more front-end knowledge.

 ## Technology used
 * React